 "As the traditional politics of interstate rivalries cedes place to the global market, (democratically elected*) governments lose unique attributes of their power.
 Armies and territory count for less."

-Whereas the nation-state based its legitimacy on a promise to better the material well-being of the nation, the market-state promise to maximize the opportunity of each individual citizen (or rather that is the way hired PR firms and think-tanked propagandists sell it to the public -
+Whereas the nation-state based its legitimacy on a promise to better the material well-being of the nation, the market-state promise to maximize the opportunity of each individual citizen (or rather that is the way hired PR firms and think-tanked propagandists sell it to the public - the real goal is of course to maximize the profits of investors, bankers and global corporations*).

 Social Liberalism vs Economic Liberalism